Athletic Park, Wellington: History

+Towards the end of its life, the stadium fell into a poor condition but was still cherished by the public.
 Throughout the 1980s several proposals were made to modernise the grounds, but instead a decision was made to build a new stadium.
-Several alternatives were proposed, including a new stadium in Porirua, revamping the Basin Reserve or Fraser Park in Hutt Valley, and the ultimately successful proposal to build a stadium on unused railway land near the Wellington railway station.
-In 1999, Athletic Park was closed and replaced by Wellington Regional Stadium, referred to colloquially as "The Cake Tin", which sits directly behind the Wellington railway station – this being popular with supporters coming from Porirua, and the Hutt Valley.
+Several alternatives were proposed, including a new stadium in Porirua or revamping the Basin Reserve or Fraser Park in Hutt Valley.
+The proposal that was ultimately successful was a new stadium built on unused land near the Wellington railway station.
+This stadium, now formally known as Wellington Regional Stadium and colloquially as "The Cake Tin", was completed in 1999, and Athletic Park closed permanently that same year.